arthurBricq/minimal_blockchain/README.md

-# A mock Block Chain in Rust
+# Proof-of-work Blockchain in Rust

 A simple blockchain to store **text information** immutably across the network.